 If you are not serving the entire batch immediately, transfer the remaining cooked porridge into a ceramic or glass container with a lid.
 It is better not to keep the porridge in the heated pot because it will continue to thicken.

 Store in a covered container in the fridge.
 It keeps well, so your breakfast is done for the next few days.
 Just reheat it in microwave.
-Note that the porridge will continue to thicken in fridge, so you will need to add a bit of water to your bowl prior to heating it up.
+Note that the porridge will continue to thicken in fridge, so you will need to add a bit of water or almond milk to your bowl prior to heating it up.